 No homeowner likes it when their air conditioning device stops running abruptly on a hot summer day.
 Such occurrences are even more prevalent after power outages.
-The best thing to do in this scenario would be to call an expert for your air conditioning maintenance immediately.
+The best thing to do in this scenario would be to call an expert for your air conditioning maintenance near me immediately.
 While it is prudent to call a professional to get the job done, there are some simple steps you can attempt yourself.

 Steps to Reset your Air Conditioner Outside Breaker